revbayes/revbayes.github.io/tutorials/getting_started/index.md

 The flexibility gained from the graphical model framework and the interpreted language allows you to easily change a model by swapping components.
-For example, if you decide that a bimodal lognormal distribution is a better representation of your uncertainty in ‘M‘, then you can simply change the distribution associated with ‘M‘ (after initializing the bimodal lognormal hyperparameters):
+For example, if you decide that a bimodal lognormal distribution is a better representation of your uncertainty in 'M', then you can simply change the distribution associated with 'M' (after initializing the bimodal lognormal hyperparameters):

     mean_1 <- 0.5